craigmcn/uvic/README.md

 http://craigmcnaughton.ca/uvic/contacts.php

 ## Portfolio
-A portfolio folder contains sample code files for Exam Information Sheets.
+A portfolio folder contains sample code files for Exam Information Sheets, Student Tracking, Expenses and Cuture Shock quiz.
 Screenshots are attached to issues in this project.